 Here are some additional FAQs to help you better understand our Net Metering Service Option.

-We will begin accepting applications effective July 1, 2017.
+We began accepting applications effective July 1, 2017.
 There is no application fee to become a net metering customer.

 Residential and commercial customers considering the Net Metering Service Option should discuss project plans with us before purchasing or installing equipment since requirements for specific systems will vary depending on capacity, generation type, location and the existing distribution infrastructure in the vicinity of the generation facility.
 We’re here to help ensure your proposed net metering system meet these requirements and is sized appropriately.